NOTICE OF PRIVACY PRACTICES

 Required by Law: We may use or disclose your personal health information to the extent we are required by law to do so.
 The use or disclosure will be made in full compliance with the applicable law governing the disclosure.

-Public Health Activities: We may disclose your personal health information for public health activities to a public health authority authorized by law to collect or receive information for the purpose of controlling disease, injury or disability.
-We may also disclose your health information to a public authority authorized to receive reports of child abuse or neglect, or to report information about products or services under the jurisdiction of the United States Food and Drug Administration.
-Additionally, we may disclose your health information to a person who may have been exposed to a communicable disease or otherwise be at risk of contacting or spreading a disease and to your employer for certain work-related illness or injuries as required by regulatory agencies.
+Public Health Activities: We may disclose your personal health information for public health activities to a public health authority authorized by law to collect or receive information for the purpose of controlling disease, injury, or disability.
+We may also disclose your health information to a public authority authorized to receive reports of child abuse or neglect or to report information about products or services under the jurisdiction of the United States Food and Drug Administration.
+Additionally, we may disclose your health information to a person who may have been exposed to a communicable disease or otherwise be at risk of contracting or spreading a disease and to your employer for certain work-related illnesses or injuries as required by regulatory agencies.

-Law Enforcement: We may disclose your personal health information for a law enforcement purpose to law enforcement officials in compliance with and as limited by applicable law.
+Law Enforcement: We may disclose your personal health information for law enforcement purposes to law enforcement officials in compliance with and as limited by applicable law.

 Research: We may use or disclose your personal health information without your authorization for research purposes when such research has been approved by an institutional review board that has reviewed the research to ensure the privacy of your personal health information, or as otherwise allowed by law.

 Accreditation: We may disclose your public health information for accreditation purposes.

 Databases/Exchanges: We may submit your personal health information to the Medicaid eligibility database, the Children’s Health Insurance Program eligibility database, and/or other shared clinical databases or health information exchanges.